calaldees/teachingWorkshops/teacherTraining/_sessions.md

 * Key influential subject documents, reports and research; current and over time
 * How has the subject of Computing has changed in education over the years (in school and society)

-* PGCE are going into school after this session
+PGCE: Begin _Collaborative teaching phase_ (CTP). (in school from Monday) Set information gathering tasks for SP4

+### EP5
+Thursday 7th October
+REE1

 ### SP4
-Friday 8th October - 09:00
+Friday 8th October - 09:00?

 * What, and how, has teaching and learning of subject been affected in this area/my placement school?
 * What are current subject practices?